And Things to Do at Upton Country Park

 The summer Splash Fountain!

-May – September only, the Walled Garden water feature bursts into life twice a day throughout the summer, from 11am-1pm and from 2-5pm.
+Open May – end September!
+The Walled Garden water feature bursts into life twice a day throughout the summer, from 11am-1pm and from 2-5pm.

 Join us on Facebook for news of unscheduled last-minute hot-weather or other ‘surprise’ splash-abouts!